shikokuchuo/secretbase/README.md

 #### SHA-3

-For the SHA-3 cryptographic hash algorithm, specify ‘bits’ as `224`, `256`, `384` or `512`:
+For the SHA-3 cryptographic hash algorithm, specify `bits` as `224`, `256`, `384` or `512`:

 ``` r